Nimesh-Srivastava/DSA/README.md

 Please use the discussions tab for any queries.
 <br>
 <br>
 Use the index given below to search for problems and solutions.
-Problems are sorted in ascending order of difficulty.
+Problems are arranged in non-descending order of difficulty.

 ## Index of Content